-Martin took a part time ride on a two-car team that was just about nowhere and wheeling and dealing to stay alive, and not only challenged for wins, but even took over the point lead for a time.
+Martin took a part-time ride on a two-car team that was just about nowhere and wheeling and dealing to stay alive, and not only challenged for wins, but even took over the points lead for a time.
 It’s that performance that gets him this high on the list.
-In his first 11 races for Ginn (later DEI), Martin scored four top 5s and seven top 10s.
+In his first 11 races for Ginn (later DEI), Martin scored four top fives and seven top 10s.
 He sat out a race while leading the points.

-Martin’s had a long career, but most guys could race twice as long as Martin and not have 17 top 5s at Darlington, 21 at Dover, 15 at Bristol, 11 at Martinsville, and 19 at Pocono.
-And Martin is as good at the road courses as anyone except for possibly Stewart and Jeff Gordon: four wins and 19 top 5s in 37 road course races.
+Martin’s had a long career, but most guys could race twice as long as Martin and not have 17 top fives at Darlington, 21 at Dover, 15 at Bristol, 11 at Martinsville and 19 at Pocono.
+And Martin is as good at the road courses as anyone except for possibly Stewart and Gordon: four wins and 19 top fives in 37 road-course races.
 Martin hasn’t won at Pocono or Indianapolis, but he’s won at just about every other track.

 Fortunately, Martin is making this ranking look very good this season.
-He is driving a car that managed just five top 10s and one top 5 last year, and he’s won three races—as many as his three superstar teammates combined—and is currently eighth in the points standings with two 40th place finishes to blown engines and a 43rd getting caught up in a big one at Talladega.
+He is driving a car that managed just five top 10s and one top five last year, and he’s won three races – as many as his three superstar teammates combined – and is currently eighth in the points standings with two 40th-place finishes to blown engines and a 43rd getting caught up in a big one at Talladega.
 Without the blown engines, he’d probably be leading the points right now.
-He put on a clinic at Darlington that was so effective that Jimmie Johnson didn’t even bother trying to battle him.
-Martin’s winning car was in stark contrast to Kyle Busch’s one year before—it didn’t have a scratch on it.
+He put on a clinic at Darlington that was so effective that Johnson didn’t even bother trying to battle him.
+Martin’s winning car was in stark contrast to Kyle Busch’s one year before – it didn’t have a scratch on it.
 Now that is car control.
 And it’s doubtful that we need to question whether Martin beats himself on the racetrack.
 No need.

 That Martin is one of the most well-liked, well-respected, and popular drivers in the sport, and that I’m a huge fan of his means nothing to me on this list.
 He is where he is here because he’s that damn good.